rnajena/magnipore/README.md

 - 14: Running nanosherlock of the second sample failed
 - 15: Number of provided reference sequences is not equal 1 or 2
 - 16: Unknown pore type
+- 17: Error in multiprocessing signal comparison
+- 18: Error in magniplot with error code
 ---
 Errors of first sample:
 - 119: Cannot basecall .slow5/.blow5 with guppy